Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

-\mypara{Baselines} \begin{packeditemize} \item \textit{Vanilla vLLM} We use the stable release of vllm 0.10.2 with default setting. \item \textit{CPU DRAM offloading} We use vllm 0.10.2 with LMCache 0.3.7~\cite{cheng2025lmcache}.
-For A100 GPUs, we set the DRAM size used in offloading to be 100GB; For B200 GPU, we set the DRAM size used in offloading to be 200GB per GPU.
-We add this on top of algorithms compared . \item \textit{Autellix} We implemented the algorithm of PLAS from Autellix~\cite{luo2025autellix} on top of vllm.
-We extend Autellix to CPU offloading cases by enabling LMCache. \item \textit{InferCept} We implemented the selectively preserve, swap, or evict algorithm of InferCept~\cite{abhyankar2024infer} on top of vllm + lmcache.
-Since the CPU offloading in LMCache is non-blocking (better than original InferCept), we update the cost estimation accordingly.
+\mypara{Main Baselines} \begin{packeditemize} \item \textit{Vanilla vLLM} We use the stable release of vllm 0.10.2 with default setting, where chunk size is enabled with size 2048. \item \textit{CPU DRAM offloading} We use vllm 0.10.2 with LMCache 0.3.7~\cite{cheng2025lmcache}.
+For A100 GPUs, we set the DRAM size used in offloading to be 100GB; For B200 and H100 GPUs, we set the DRAM size used in offloading to be 200GB per GPU.
+We also apply this on top of algorithms below. \item \textit{Autellix} We implemented the algorithm of PLAS from Autellix~\cite{luo2025autellix} on top of vllm.
+We extend Autellix to CPU offloading cases by enabling LMCache (Autellix+). \item \textit{InferCept} We implemented the selectively preserve, swap, or evict algorithm of InferCept~\cite{abhyankar2024infer} on top of vllm + lmcache.
+Since the CPU offloading in LMCache is non-blocking (better than original InferCept), we update the cost estimation accordingly. \item \textit{Distributed Inference } For real agent experiments, we compare with other open-source solutions including SGLang 0.5.5.post3~\cite{sglang2025} with native cache-aware routing and Nvidia Dynamo 0.7.0.post1~\cite{dynamo2025} configured with 1P1D for PD Disaggregation. \end{packeditemize}